boulas627/desktop_cleaner/README.md

-# Python Script
+# Desktop Cleaner Python Script
-This script is meant to run on your local machine and organize your folders.
-The user is responsible for selecting a specific folder that they would like organized and the script will do the rest.
+This script is meant to run on your machine and organize the folders in your local file system.
+The user is responsible for selecting a specific folder that they would like organized and the script will do the rest of the work.
+Depending on the filename extension, each file in a specific folder will be sorted into one of the new folder's that would be created:
+- PowerPoints
+- Excel
+- Videos
+- Audio
+- Compressed

 # ECS Terminology